SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 ## Discover the info endpoint

-Now navigate to the info endpint by replacing `health` with `info` in the address bar.
+Now navigate to the info endpoint by replacing `health` with `info` in the address bar.

 ![info-endpoint]